 The aid value for the identified eligible expenditure shall be reimbursed through actual cost incurred and paid and capped at the value of the Grant Agreement or the invoice amount, whichever is the lowest.

-Any of the above expenditure is to be identified in the Application and Investment Proposal (if applicable) and are to be procured from external and unrelated sources to the applicant.
+Any of the above expenditure is to be identified in the Application and are to be procured from external and unrelated sources to the applicant.